dc6jn/gpx2msfs/README.md

 ```bash
 fspackagetool [Path to myproject]/demo.xml
 ```
-from MSFS SDK or the internal compiler reachable from th e developer menu in msfs to compile the final scenery package usable in the game.
+from MSFS SDK or the internal compiler reachable from the developer menu in msfs to compile the final scenery package usable in the game.

 If everything worked good msfs should greet you with something like this:
 ![map selection](doc/pic2.jpg)

 Enjoy!

+## todo's & bugs
+I'm sure there will be bugs.
+If you find one let me know, or, even better, send a pull request.

+Some ideas for future improvement are
+* make my own POI signs with custom layout (direction arrows, nice symbols)
+* add "billboards" with images from that location during my visit
+* add ability to switch on/off only selected groups tracks/waypoints